chepkuruiprudence/Normalization/tables.md

 ---

-# ⚙️ ACID Properties in DBMS
+# ACID Properties in DBMS

+ACID stands for Atomicity, Consistency, Isolation, and Durability.
+These four key properties define how a transaction should be processed in a reliable and predictable manner, ensuring that the database remains consistent, even in cases of failures or concurrent accesses.

 **ACID stands for:**
 - **Atomicity**: All operations of a transaction are completed; otherwise, none are.